Gap years and other deferral experiences

 - Prepare a statement about your plans for the gap experience and what you hope to gain from them.
 Submit your deferral agreement and proposal of plans via our online form no later than May 31.
 Don’t forget to make a copy of the deferral agreement for your records!

-- If admitted to the Clark Honors College (CHC) or Business Direct Entry, the request for deferral into the program must be approved by admissions when the gap year agreement and proposal are submitted.
-The honors college supplement must be resubmitted with the new application for the following year.
+- If admitted to the Clark Honors College or Business Direct Entry, the request for deferral into the program must be approved by admissions when the gap year agreement and proposal are submitted.

 - If admitted to an architecture or music program, you will need to reach out to them, decline your spot in next year’s incoming class, and reapply to the program the following year.
 A general UO deferment does not guarantee your spot in the program.

 - We will notify you as soon as possible whether you have received a deferral of admission, and scholarship if applicable.
 Details will be provided in your approval, but it will typically be a condition of keeping your admission and scholarship that we see you maintain at least the GPA you had at the time of admission.
-CHC deferrals will be granted separately.
+Clark Honors College deferrals will be granted separately.

-- In order to apply for financial aid for the next academic year, be sure to submit a new FAFSA (Free Application for Federal Student Aid) or ORSAA (Oregon Student Aid Application) any time after October 1 and before our priority deadline (March 1) of the year you will enroll.
+- If you have applied for financial aid, you can submit a new FAFSA (Free Application for Federal Student Aid) or ORSAA (Oregon Student Aid Application) any time after October 1 and before our priority deadline (March 1) of the year you will enroll.

 - To confirm your finalized plan, be sure to pay or defer your deposit, apply for housing, and register for IntroDUCKtion with your new incoming class, regardless of whether you might have done some of these things the previous year.